COVID-19: Information for schools and pupils

 20. Do pupils require a temperature check on arrival at school?

-There is no scientific evidence to support temperature screening to detect COVID-19 or any other febrile illness.
+There is no scientific evidence to support temperature screening to detect COVID-19 as a way to identify people who may be infected.

 Temperature readings measure skin rather than core body temperature.
 Natural fluctuations in temperature can occur among healthy individuals.
 Infected people who do not develop a fever or who do not show any symptoms would not be detected by a temperature reading and could unknowingly spread the virus.